Flux Quantization on 11-dimensional Superspace: Super Cartan Geometry

 \subsection{Super Spacetime Geometry}

-Here we specialize the general (higher) super geometry from \S\ref{HigherSuperGeometry} to the super-Poincar{\'e} Cartan geometry of super-spacetimes.
-The discussion here works for all dimensions $D$ and spinor representations (``number of supersymmetries'') $\mathbf{N}$, but for definiteness we specialize to the case of present interest, where $D = 11$ and $\mathbf{N} = \mathbf{32}$ (from which most other supergravity theories are obtained by dimensional reduction, anyway).
+Here we specialize the general super geometry from \S\ref{HigherSuperGeometry} to the super-Poincar{\'e} Cartan geometry of super-spacetimes.
+Much of the discussion applies to all dimensions $D$ and spinor representations (``number of supersymmetries'') $\mathbf{N}$, but for definiteness we specialize to the case of present interest, where $D = 11$ and $\mathbf{N} = \mathbf{32}$ (from which most other supergravity theories are obtained by dimensional reduction, anyway).
+We will not shy away from recalling basics; our aim is to record all the details that make the delicate proof of Thm. \ref{11dSugraEoMFromSuperFluxBianchiIdentity} below self-contained and thus readily verifiable.

-\S\ref{TheSpinRep} -- Majorana Spinors in $D = 11$
+\S\ref{TheSpinRep} -- Majorana Spinors in $D = 11$.

-\S\ref{SuperFrameAndSupergravityFields} -- Super-Frame and Supergravity Fields
+\S\ref{SuperFrameAndSupergravityFields} -- Super-Frame and Supergravity Fields.